 Queen Mary is a diverse and inclusive community of staff and students.
 We welcome students from a wide range of backgrounds, with strong representation from our local communities in London and a large international community of students from over 160 countries world-wide.

 If you have a criminal conviction you will only have to declare this at the point of application when making an application to certain courses.
 In these cases you must declare a criminal conviction regardless of whether it is spent or unspent.
 For the majority of courses we will only ask you to declare a relevant unspent criminal conviction once you have received an offer of admission.
-If you require a Tier 4 visa to study at Queen Mary you will be required to declare any criminal conviction when you request a Certificate of Acceptance for Studies (CAS).
+If you require a Student route visa to study at Queen Mary you will be required to declare any criminal conviction when you request a Certificate of Acceptance for Studies (CAS).

 If a person does not re-offend during their rehabilitation period, their conviction becomes 'spent' and is no longer deemed relevant to their participation in higher education or employment.
 This is defined by The Rehabilitation of Offenders Act 1974.
 In some cases, a conviction may never become spent.